SolarLune/tetra3d/readme.md

 - [X] **Animations**
 - [X] -- Armature-based animations
 - [X] -- Object transform-based animations
-- [X] -- Blending between animations
+- [ ] -- Blending between animations (this works, but can be a bit buggy and needs to be looked at)
 - [X] -- Linear keyframe interpolation
 - [X] -- Constant keyframe interpolation
 - [ ] -- Bezier keyframe interpolation